epfml/disco/README.md

-# DeAI
-Decentralized privacy-preserving ML software / infrastructure.
+# DeAI - Decentralized privacy-preserving ML infrastructure.

 We are currently building a decentralized ML training prototype on p2p networking stack, compatible with mobile devices and modern deep learning libraries.